jguadagno/jguadagno.github.io/_posts/2010-02-11-two-free-developer-events-in-phoenix.md

 ### February 23rd

 Join your local MSDN Events team as we take a deep dive into cloud computing and the Windows Azure Platform.
-We’ll start with a developer-focused overview of this new platform and the cloud computing services that can be used either together or independently to build highly scalable applications.
-As the day unfolds, we’ll explore data storage, SQL Azure, and the basics of deployment with Windows Azure.
+We'll start with a developer-focused overview of this new platform and the cloud computing services that can be used either together or independently to build highly scalable applications.
+As the day unfolds, we'll explore data storage, SQL Azure, and the basics of deployment with Windows Azure.
 Register today for these free.

 Register at: [http://msevents.microsoft.com/CUI/EventDetail.aspx?EventID=1032438178&Culture=en-US](http://msevents.microsoft.com/CUI/EventDetail.aspx?EventID=1032438178&Culture=en-US)